-Sky Restaurant 634 is the most upscale (emphasis on up, this restaurant is 345 meters aboveground!) establishment in this Where to Eat in Tokyo Skytree guide.
+Sky Restaurant 634 is the most upscale (emphasis on the "up," this restaurant is 345 meters aboveground!) establishment in this Where to Eat in Tokyo Skytree guide.
 Sky Restaurant 634 serves Japanese dishes prepared using exquisite French cooking techniques.
 Lunch can cost about ¥6,200 to ¥8,500, while dinner sets are priced at ¥15,000 to ¥19,200.
 There is also a lunch teppan course for just under ¥10,000, while the dinner teppan is priced at about ¥24,000.
 Considering the panoramic view of the city and the excellent food and service, it's worth the splurge.
 Reservations are a must, though, as seats are in high demand.

 Why not cap off your meal with tea and dessert at one of the Skytree Cafes, located on the 340th and 350th floors of Tokyo Skytree.
 Unique to the menu at Skytree Cafe 340 is the Sora-Chan Parfait (¥700) with its blue jello depicting the clear blue skies enveloping the Skytree on a sunny day.
 Skytree Cafe 340 offers snacks, drinks, and original sweets on the menu, as well as table seating.
 Meanwhile, Skytree Cafe 350 only has standing service but has a gorgeous view of the Kanto Plain.
 From that vantage point, you can enjoy various beverages while gazing out across Kanto.